Centralized Volatility Reduction for Electricity Markets: Numerical Experiments on the IEEE 14-bus test system

-We now explore the outcomes from the electricity and options market on a modified IEEE 14-bus test system shown in Figure \ref{fig:IEEE14Bus}.
-We also let the intermediary be either a social or a profit-making entity, and compare both outcomes.
+We now explore the outcomes from the electricity and insurance markets on a modified IEEE 14-bus test system shown in Figure \ref{fig:IEEE14Bus}.
 Relevant data is adopted from MATPOWER \cite{MATPOWER}.
-Two wind power producers are added to the network at buses 6 and 14, each with a uniformly distributed available wind with mean $50$ MW.
-All transmission lines are assumed to have a capacity of $35$ MW, except that between buses 1 and 2 ($20$ MW) and another between buses 2 and 4 ($20$ MW).
+All transmission lines are assumed to have a capacity of $35$ MW, except that between buses 1 and 2 ($20$ MW) and another one between buses 2 and 4 ($20$ MW). \footnote{The line capacity constraints are added to vary the real-time prices between different buses, which makes the simulation more realistic.} Two wind power producers are added to the network at buses 6 and 14.
+We encode the uncertainty in available wind in $\Omega=[40,60]$ MW and take $\prob$ to be a uniform distribution, i.e., the mean $\mu=50$ MW.
+We assume zero production costs for the wind generators.
+We have the following marginal costs, reflecting offers by producers

-Consider an options market with the wind power producers at buses $6$ and $14$ as buyers, and the dispatchable generators at buses $6$ and $8$ as sellers.
+We further assume that the true marginal production costs for each generator $g$ is 20 \$/MWh.\footnote{{{ We can also assume that the true cost is \eqref{eq:marginal_cost}, which implies truthful bidding.
+However, in reality, power plants were observed to bid higher costs \cite{Green}.
+Nevertheless, if true costs are considered, our mechanism remains applicable, as our stylized examples in \cite{IFAC} suggest.}}} Furthermore, we have three real-time prices of interest (one for each bus at which there is a buyer/seller), $p^{\omega,*}_6$, $p^{\omega,*}_8$ and $p^{\omega,*}_{14}$.
+Each seller/buyer preferences and insurance contract payments are related only to her corresponding bus's day-ahead and real-time prices.
+Consider an insurance market with the wind power producers at buses $6$ and $14$ as buyers, and the dispatchable generators at buses $6$ and $8$ as sellers.
 The sellers are generators with higher production costs compared to others in the power system.
-Assume zero production costs for the wind generators.
-We have the following marginal costs, reflecting offers by producers

-Furthermore, we have three real-time prices of interest (one for each bus at which there is a buyer/seller), $p^{\omega,*}_6$, $p^{\omega,*}_8$ and $p^{\omega,*}_{14}$.
-Each seller/buyer preferences and option trade payments are related only to her corresponding bus's day-ahead and real-time price.
-We further assume that the true marginal production costs for each generator $g$ is 20 \$/MWh.\footnote{Assuming truthful bidding does not change the applicability of our mechanism, since it is applicable to any profit function.
-Here, we let peaker power plants bid higher costs to resemble a realistic phenomenon \cite{Green}.} In our experiments, we use $\bar{\Delta}= 10$ MW, and vary the available wind between 40 and 60 MWs.
-The market clearing procedure is implemented as a Jupyter notebook at \cite{tool}.\footnote{The problem in \eqref{eq:DA.opt} is nonconvex and nonlinear, that we solve using sequential least-squares quadratic programming \cite{SLSQP}.
-Nonsmooth functions $\ind{x \geq 0}$ and $(x)^+$ are replaced by their smooth surrogates $\left(1+e^{-\beta x} \right)^{-1}$ and $x \left(1+e^{-\beta x}\right)^{-1}$, respectively for a sufficiently large $\beta$.}
+To deal with uncertainty, we discretize the set $\Omega$ and consider a finite set of scenarios in $\hat{\Omega}=\{40,41,\dots,59,60\}$ MWs.